A Pinewood Trails Early Learner making nature soup.

 In 1950, Ella Flautau observed her children and their friends playing in a forest for long periods each day.
 This informal daycare received great interest from the community and led to the formation of Forest Schools.

-Around the same time, ex-military man Goesta Frohm created Skogsmule in Sweden, using four fictional characters to teach about nature through play and imagination.
+Around the same time, ex-military man Goesta Frohm created Skogsmule in Sweden.
+Frohm used four fictional characters to teach about nature through play and imagination.

 In Germany, Forest Kindergarten, also known as Waldkindergarten, grew in popularity during the 1960s and became recognized as state-funded schools in 1993.
 Today, they continue to flourish.

-The founders of each country shared the same goal: to immerse children in nature and to encourage them to play, explore, take risks and learn.
+The founders in each country shared the same goal: to immerse children in nature and to encourage them to play, explore, take risks and learn.

 Although, Forest School and it’s culture is a newer practice in the United States (the first modern-day Forest School opening in California in 1996) we know from decades-long educational and child-psychology research the lasting benefits connecting children to nature has at a holistic level.